Camberwick Green, Trumpton and Chigley

 Concluding footnote ....

-With the possible exception of the jarring Chigley fountain scene,the depiction of fire and water was a complete non-issue to the audience.
+With the possible exception of the dodgy Chigley fountain scene,it's genuinely fair to say that the depiction of fire and water was a complete non-issue to the target audience.

-And it should never be underestimated just what a fundamental part Stop Motion animation played in the series success.
+And it should never detract from the fundamental part Stop Motion animation played in the series success.

-And that's it for Camberwick regarding water sightings.
+And that's all the water shown in Camberwick.
 Not a drop more !

 And if anyone vaguely remembers that Windy had "a duck pond" you'd be right.